danielmoore/ts-babel-node/README.md

 Since `ts-babel-node` is a wrapper around `ts-node`, anything you can do with `ts-node` works with `ts-babel-node`.
 See [`ts-node`'s docs](https://github.com/TypeStrong/ts-node/#usage) for more details.

+To configure babel, you can pass in an options object to the appropriate register function or use a [babelrc](http://babeljs.io/docs/usage/babelrc/).
+All babelrc locations are supported. **Note**: if you use a babelrc, the default babel configuration provided by ts-babel-node will not be used.
+Simply include the `es2015` preset in your config (or don't, if you don't want it).

 ### Library

 `ts-babel-node` exposes two APIs.
 The first is a wrapper around the `ts-node` API.